 Background gradient

-Finding the right support may take time as well as finding the right professional or service that works for you.
-Don’t hesitate to “shop around” until you find a provider you trust with your mental wellbeing.
+Finding the right type of support may take time.
+Finding the right service or professional that works for you may take time, too.
+Don’t hesitate to “shop around” until you find a provider that you trust with your mental wellbeing.

-When possible, have a trusted person who understands your situation accompany you to clinical or community service visits.
+When possible, visit these services with a trusted person who understands your situation.

 Service types